zanderteller/dqm/docs/user_guide.rst

 Overlap for a given data point is always between 0 and 1, with 1 being a perfect representation.
 (All basis points have overlap of 1 in the basis.)

+By default, the :meth:`build_overlaps <dqm.DQM.build_overlaps>` method buils and returns basis overlaps for all non-basis rows.

-*For full technical details on basis overlaps, see the section on "Reconstruction of Wave Functions in the Eigenbasis" in the technical summary Understanding DQM.*
+*For full technical details on basis overlaps, see the section on "Reconstruction of Wave Functions in the Eigenbasis" in the technical summary* `Understanding DQM <https://github.com/zanderteller/dqm/blob/main/docs/Understanding%20DQM.pdf>`_.

 **Low-Overlap Points and Smoothness of Evolution**